-[e] If 1,053 kg of low-enriched uranium are required to produce a bomb’s worth of weapon-grade uranium (see note d), the 7,609 kg of low-enriched uranium in Iran’s stockpile as of February 2014 might be sufficient to fuel about seven first-generation implosion bombs.
-This number takes into account the further processing of one third of Iran’s low-enriched UF6 stockpile to 20% enriched uranium gas.
+[e] If 1,053 kg of low-enriched uranium are required to produce a bomb’s worth of weapon-grade uranium (see note d), the 8,475 kg of low-enriched uranium in Iran’s stockpile as of May 2014 might be sufficient to fuel about eight first-generation implosion bombs.

 [f] The IAEA estimates the conversion time for low-enriched uranium to weapon-grade uranium metal to be approximately 3-12 months (www-pub.iaea.org/MTCD/publications/PDF/nvs-3-cd/PDF/NVS3_prn.pdf).

 [g] According to the IAEA, Iran had produced about 1,010 kg of low-enriched UF6 by late January 2009.
 Given the average daily production rate of this material at the time, Iran's stockpile probably contained the requisite 1,053 kg by the following month.